 So, here is the real reason you should strengthen your abs.
 Almost everyone has suffered and occasionally suffering from lower back pain.
 If you haven’t had it yet, that’s because you probably only at your 20s.
 Just give it a few years, and you’ll know what we’re talking about.

 One reason so many of us have lower back trouble is weak abs (and glutes, but this is for another article).
 The abs responsible for stabilizing the spine, having a sedentary lifestyle makes them weak causing your back tendons and spinal discs to pick up a lot of the pressure.

 Stuart McGill is back mechanics expert who’s been researching the right way to train the core for decades.
 McGill offers a different approach to look at your abs purpose.
 The muscles of the core, abs, and back have not designed to bend back and forth.
 Instead, they have been designed to keep your core and spine stable as you move.

 Therefore, training the abs is training their ability to keep the spine still and prevent it from bending under forces.
 This is called “core stiffness”, and to train it, you need to do isometric exercises.

-If you are lifting weights this is especially important, in many exercises you must have a stiff core.
-If you’re doing deadlifts, squats or even shoulder presses, you have to keep your spine neutral despite of the movement and the heavy weight on your back, failure to do so might result in back pain or a severe spine injury.
+If you are lifting weights, this is especially important.
+In many exercises, you must have a stiff core.
+If you’re doing deadlifts, squats or even shoulder presses, you have to keep your spine neutral despite the movement and the heavyweight on your back, failure to do so might result in back pain or a severe spine injury.